alessandro-bertero/Becca_et_al_2025/README.md

     dockered
     docker pull hedgelab/bulk_image:image3

+Refer to our GitHub [bulk RNAseq pipeline](https://github.com/sara-bianchi/Bulk_RNA_seq_pipeline)

 Follow these steps to pull and run the Docker image for the 4C data analysis from the terminal:

     dockered
     docker pull hedgelab/hic_pipeline:image12